mingmingli916/site_flask/note.md

 The two formats commonly used with RESTful web services are JavaScript Object Notation (JSON) and Extensible Markup Language (XML).
 For web-based RIAs, JSON is attractive due to being much more concise than XML, and because of its close ties to JavaScript, the client-side scripting language used by web browsers.

+# Test
+Having a test suite is important, but it is equally important to know how good or bad it is.
+Code coverage tools measure how much of the application is exercised by unit tests and can provide a detailed report that indicates which parts of the application code are not being tested.
+This information is invaluable, because it can be used to direct the effort of writing new tests to the areas that need it most.

+Python has an excellent code coverage tool appropriately called coverage.